An In-depth Analysis of Passage-Level Label Transfer for Contextual Document Ranking: Experimental Evaluation

-\item \textbf{\senlabel}\cite{lin_emnlp_2019}: Cross-domain knowledge transfer based approach.
+\item \textbf{\senlabel}\citep{lin_emnlp_2019}: Cross-domain knowledge transfer based approach.
 A model trained on MSMARCO and TREC microblog data is used to obtain query-sentence score in a document.
 Finally, it aggregates document level score and top-k sentence scores (evaluated by a transfer model to compute the final document relevance score with respect to a query. \end{enumerate}

-We exclude other recently proposed approaches like CEDR~\cite{macavaney2019contextualized:bertir:mpi} that focus on architectural engineering using BERT.
+We exclude other recently proposed approaches like CEDR~\citep{macavaney2019contextualized:bertir:mpi} that focus on architectural engineering using BERT.
 Such methods are complementary to our study and can of course benefit from our analysis.

 \mpara{Training details:} We train and validate using consistent and common experimental design.
 The pairwise neural models are trained for a fixed number of iterations using pairwise max-margin loss and the MAP score is computed over the validation set to choose the best model.
 On the other hand, \clam{} are trained on top of BERT using binary cross-entropy loss and finally passage scores are aggregated to calculate the document level score.
 In our experiments, for fair comparisons, we use the hyper-parameters commonly used in the earlier works, i.e., sequence length of $512$, learning rate of $1e-5$, and a batch size of $16$.
+Learning rate is chosen based on the performance on validation set.
+We tried it over $1e-5$, $2e-5$, and $3e-5$ but did not observe any significant variations.
+We chose learning rate $1e-5$.
+The results are dependent on the version of Pytorch and transformer models.
+In this paper, we used Pytorch and transformer versions 1.7.1 and 4.10.2 respectively.

 \mpara{Metrics:} We measure the effectiveness of the ranking baselines using three standard metrics -- MAP, P@20, nDCG@20~\cite{jarvelin_inf_2002}).

 \mpara{Avoiding Data Leakage.} Note that the \textit{teacher}, i.e., the \qamodel{}, is trained on MS-MARCO passage dataset and the queries are same (highly overlapping) as \trecdl{} dataset.
 Hence, we do not apply \qamodel{} over any of the test sets to avoid the data-leakage.
 Specially, this will lead to potential data leak issue for \trecdl{} dataset.
 However, \qalabel{} does not have this issue because training, validation, and test query sets for \trecdl{} are disjoint.